0

 The date for the beginning of the 17th construction phase remains unclear.
 The FDP, the AfD, the CDU and parts of the SPD want immediate further development.
 The Left and the Greens as well as various politicians from various parties and mayors of the affected districts express their resolve against the construction project.
 The construction section is classified as "under construction" by the current administration.
 The Senate presents a comprehensive concept for promoting cycling.

-Text imported from Wikipedia article "Bundesautobahn 100" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Bundesautobahn 100" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants